JavaScript is required

 When you're finished eating, you'll need to request the bill.
 The waiter won't bring it automatically because lingering at the table is normal in French culture.
 Say "L'addition, s'il vous plaît" (The check, please) or "Je voudrais payer, s'il vous plaît" (I would like to pay, please).

 The waiter will bring a small tray or folder with the bill.
-Service is included in French restaurants (it says "service compris" on the menu), so tipping isn't mandatory like in the US.
+Service is included in French restaurants (It says "service compris" on the menu), so tipping isn't mandatory like in the US.
 However, leaving a few euros for good service is appreciated.
 Round up to the nearest convenient number or leave 5-10% for exceptional service.

 If you want to split the bill, ask "On peut payer séparément?"
 (Can we pay separately?).
 Some restaurants accommodate this, others don't.
 Alternatively, say "On partage l'addition" (We're splitting the bill) and figure it out among yourselves.

 Paying by card?
 Ask "Vous acceptez les cartes?"
 (Do you accept cards?).
 Most French restaurants do, but small neighborhood places might be cash-only.
-When the waiter brings the card reader, they'll often hand it to you rather than taking your card away.
+When the waiter brings the card reader, they'll often hand it to you rather than take your card away.

 If you want a receipt, request "Un reçu, s'il vous plaît" (A receipt, please).
 For business meals, you might need "Une facture détaillée" (An itemized invoice).